 - If you have symptoms concerning for COVID, please self-isolate and call Student Health at 804-828-8828 (or 804-MYCOVID when clinic is closed) for free testing and further recommendations.
 Even if you think it's just a cold or allergies, your symptoms could still be due to COVID!

-- If you have been exposed to someone with COVID and do not have symptoms, please mask anytime you are around others (both at home and in public) for 10 days after your last exposure and call Student Health at 804-828-8828 during regular business hours to discuss post-exposure testing.
+- If you have been exposed to someone with COVID and do not have symptoms, please mask in indoor spaces anytime you are around others for 10 days after your last exposure and call Student Health at 804-828-8828 during regular business hours to discuss post-exposure testing.

 - COVID testing is typically completed on Day 6 following the exposure (Day 0 is the day of last exposure).

 - If symptoms develop, isolate and get tested sooner.

 Free rapid antigen test kits are available to students at the Old Rambikes Building (201 N. Belvidere St, M-F 8am-4pm) and in COVID-19 supply vending machines on both campuses (click on the link and scroll to the bottom for locations).
 Students are allowed to pick up 2 packs per month.

 COVID vaccination is no longer required for students.
 Student Health strongly encourages students to be vaccinated and boosted against COVID.
 Unvaccinated individuals are significantly more likely to have severe infections and/or hospitalizations due to COVID.
 Vaccines also provide protection against complications, such as long COVID.

 Additional information about COVID-19 can be found at the US Centers for Disease Control and Prevention (CDC), the Virginia Department of Health (VDH), the World Health Organization (WHO), and VCU Health System's website.

 I’m sick.
 How do I know if it is COVID or something else, like the cold or flu?